signavio/tech-blog/_posts/2017-02-01-creating-a-docker-compose-helper.md

 ---
-title: How to orchestrate microservices with Apacha Kafka in a development environment?
+title: How to orchestrate microservices with Apache Kafka in a development environment?
 description: Pros and cons to create a docker management tool
 tags:
   - docker